Eadgyth/Programming-Editor/docs/Help.md

 <li>The other way is to start a terminal process with a command like cmd.exe /c
    [command] (Windowns) or sh -c [command] (Unix/Mac).
 In this way it is for example possible to run batch or script files in the project directory.</li>
-<li>Some commands do not require to invoke a terminal process.</li>
+<li>Some commands do not require to invoke a terminal process.
+However, it is
+   required if the command uses terminal syntax.</li>
-<li>It may be also be useful to open 'THE' terminal, for example by the command
+<li>It may also be useful to open 'THE' terminal, for example to open CMD by
-   'cmd.exe /c start' under Windows.</li>
+   the command 'cmd.exe /c start' under Windows.</li>
 </ul>
 <h4>To run a system command...</h4>
 <ol>